ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 In practice this means:

-- **Microclimate is fixed**: e.g., temperature and relative humidity stay constant
+- Microclimate is fixed: e.g., temperature and relative humidity stay constant
-- **Plants are static**: e.g. water uptake, transpiration, and interception do not vary
+- Plants are static: e.g. water uptake, transpiration, and interception do not vary
-- **Soil microbes, litter, and animals do not feedback** into hydrology
+- Soil microbes, litter, and animals do not feedback into hydrology
-- **Only hydrology processes evolve over time** in response to precipitation
+- Only hydrology processes evolve over time in response to precipitation

 Finally, we compare their outputs to the default setup (`ve_example`) where all components run dynamically.